PatrycjaMicle/hangman/README.md

 # Hangman game

-Classic Hangman game.
+Hangman game.

 ## Instructions

 Choose a category.
+You have 3 possibilities to choose.
 Try to ask what is the searched word.
-With every wrong letter, you will  be closer to hang a man :) If man will be hanged - you lost.
+You can as well use the game for your purpose and just change the searched words in JS file.

 ## Overview
 <p align="center">